eBird reviewer utilities—browser extension

 Enhancements for the traditional review page

 Recall.
 Have you ever closed a record and then immediately realized you should have done something differently?
 It's a real nuisance to get back to that now-closed record, and the more so if you accidentally closed multiple records.
 The “Recall” feature, for those “oops” moments, recalls links to the last record(s) that you updated in either traditional or quick review.
-Click on the “Recall” hyperlink to display a line containing a clickable link to the last record(s).
-Clicking “Recall” a second time hides this line again.
+If multiple records were updated in one operation, each is listed separately.

 Pro tip: if you are so unlucky as to need to correct a set of multiple records, keep in mind that as soon as you correct one, it becomes the recently updated record.
 To avoid losing track of your list, keep the window with the original list open and do all your work in separate windows.

 Toggle deferred.
 When you have a lot of deferred records, it's nice to be able to selectively see only deferred, or only not-deferred records.
-Repeatedly clicking the “Toggle deferred ” hyperlink cycles through displaying all records, only non-deferred records, or only deferred records.
+Repeatedly clicking the “Toggle deferred ” hyperlink cycles through displaying all records, only non-deferred records, only deferred, or only rereview records.
 Note: this only applies to records that are already displayed on the current page.
 If you have observations distributed over multiple pages, it will not bring in records that are on another page.
 You can get a similar result by sorting on status, but toggling is so much faster, and doesn't require re-sorting after.
 However, sorting may be preferable when you have multiple pages.

 Note: the “select all” checkbox is disabled when some records are hidden.
 This is because “select all” would operate on hidden as well as displayed records, which would lead to confusion and errors.